Report Details

 Total dead birds: 2.
 Very decomposed, but probably a pelagic cormorant and a common murre.

-Seaweeds and seagrass, Land-based debris (picnics, etc.), Small rocks, Styrofoam, Wood pieces.
+Seaweeds and seagrass, Marine debris, Small rocks, Styrofoam, Wood pieces.
 Very little debris.
 Only one plastic spoon and a small styorfoam fishing float.

 Share this post